Motivic invariants of symmetric powers of curves: Introduction

 \section{Introduction}

-One of the objectives of algebraic geometry is to describe an invariant of a scheme in terms of the invariant of another scheme.
-For example, for many invariants, we know the invariant of a projective bundle in terms of the invariant of the base.
-One can ask the same question for invariants of the projective scheme associated to a coherent sheaf (on the base).
-One such class of schemes is the symmetric powers of a smooth projective curve over Jacobian of the curve.
-Note that Jacobian of a smooth projective curve is an Abelian variety and in general, we know much more about invariants of an Abelian variety than that of a general scheme.
+The aim of this paper is to study a certain class of invariants of the symmetric powers of a smooth projective curve.
+Note that the Jacobian of a smooth projective curve is an abelian variety and in general, we know much more about invariants of an abelian variety than those of a general scheme.
 MacDonald \cite{Mac} studied the singular cohomology ring of the symmetric powers in terms of the cohomology ring of the Jacobian of the curve and Collino \cite{Co} studied the same for the Chow ring.
-Our aim is to study similar kind of relations for a class of invariants, which includes higher Chow groups and rational $K$-theory.
-We also prove similar results for non-homotopic invariants like additive higher Chow groups and higher Chow groups with modulus.
-Moreover, we show that results of Macdonald and Collino ``are motivic'', i.e., they can be proven in a uniform method.
-We also prove the similar results for any Weil cohomology theory.
-We now introduce some notations and discuss the problem in more details.
+Our aim is to study similar kinds of relations for a class of invariants which includes the higher Chow groups and the rational $K$-theory.
+We also prove similar results for non-homotopic invariants like the additive higher Chow groups and the higher Chow groups with modulus.
+Moreover, we show that the results of Macdonald and Collino ``are motivic'', i.e., they can be proven by a uniform method.
+We also prove similar results for any Weil cohomology theory.
+We now introduce some notations and discuss the problem in more detail.